 A worker tripping over unmarked debris, slipping on a wet floor, falling from an elevated position, or getting prolonged exposure to toxic fumes causing a brain injury.

 Want to know the eligibility for your unique brain injury case?
-Feel free to contact our veteran panel of brain damage solicitors for guidance.
+Feel free to contact our specialist panel of brain damage lawyers for guidance.

-The amount of compensation you can be awarded for a brain injury claim is directly related to the injury’s impact on your life.
-Moreover, your compensation can reflect all the damages a brain injury might have caused.
+The amount of compensation you can get for a brain injury is directly related to the its impact on your life.
+Your compensation reflects all the physical, psychological and financial damages a brain injury might have caused.
 In broad terms, the damages caused by a brain injury can be divided into the following two types:

 General damages for a brain injury refers to the suffering, pain, and loss of amenity suffered by a victim.
 As per “Section A, Chapter 3” of the Judicial College Guidelines, compensation for general damages caused by a brain injury is categorised as follows: